-A partnership between Berkeley Food & Housing Project and BRIDGE Housing, The Hope Center and Berkeley Way Apartments are two innovative, mixed-income developments that address a broad range of housing needs.
+A partnership between BRIDGE Housing and Insight Housing (formerly Berkeley Food & Housing Project), Berkeley Way Apartments and The Hope Center are two innovative, mixed-income developments that address a broad range of housing needs.

-Located in the heart of downtown Berkeley, the site includes two side-by-side developments: BRIDGE’s Berkeley Way Apartments with 89 affordable homes and services for low- and very low-income families; and BFHP’s The Hope Center, with 53 permanent supportive housing apartments, a 32-bed homeless shelter, 12 transitional beds for homeless veterans, a community kitchen and wrap-around services for mental health, substance abuse, job training and social activities.
+Located in the heart of downtown Berkeley, the site includes two side-by-side developments: BRIDGE’s Berkeley Way Apartments with 89 affordable homes and services for low and very low-income families; and Insight Housing’s The Hope Center, with 53 permanent supportive housing apartments, a 32-bed homeless shelter, 12 transitional beds for homeless veterans, a community kitchen and wrap-around services for mental health, substance abuse, job training and social activities.

-The properties will have on-site renewable energy and are targeting a Multifamily GreenPoint Rating of Platinum (see sustainable diagram).
+The building has on site renewable energy and is Multifamily GreenPoint rated Platinum (see sustainable diagram).
 Additionally, the project is one of 4 pilot projects in the Bay Area Low-Carbon Concrete Codes Project by BAAQMD.

-Co-Developers: Berkeley Food & Housing Project and BRIDGE Housing
+Co-Developers: Insight Housing (formerly Berkeley Food & Housing Project) and BRIDGE Housing

 Architect: Leddy Maytum Stacy Architects